 Each redundant axis fitted by the RDA captures an orthogonal component of the relationship between the genetic and spatial variation among individuals.
-In our results, the first such redundant axis is driven by short-scale spatial distance and mostly clusters Yaquina samples separately from all other samples, with Siletz intermediate.
+In our results, the first such redundant axis is driven by short-scale spatial distance and mostly clusters Yaquina River samples separately from all other samples, with an intermediate Siletzcluster.
 The second axis is driven by long-scale spatial distance and mostly clusters Coos samples from all other samples.
 These findings suggest that spatial genetic patterns at short and long scales are driven by differentiation at different sets of genes.
 However, findings at both short and long scales are strongly influenced by data at spatial distances where sample size is small (Siletz and Coos)

-Future sampling efforts should focus on the same basins to determine if findings are consistent across years but with particular focus on Netarts and Siletz to increase sample sizes.
-Similarly, additional samples collected south of the Yaquina River (e.g., Coos River)would provide greater insight into the potential patterns of IBD.
+Future sampling efforts should focus on the same basins to determine if findings are consistent across years but with particular focus on the Netarts and Siletz rivers to increase sample sizes.
+Furthermore , additional samples collected south of the Yaquina River (e.g., Coos River), and in other coastal rivers with regular Chum Salmon presence (e.g., Necanicum, Nestucca, and Salmon), would provide greater insight into the potential patterns of IBD.

 As mentioned above, there is no evidence of population genetic structure within the Tillamook Basin based on the 350 markers examined in this study.
 However, when using a small panel of genetic markers, it should be emphasized that absence of evidence is not evidence of absence.
 While the overall level differentiation is low, and genome-wide genetic structure is not apparent from the data, ecologically relevant genetic differences may exist at regions of the genome not tagged by the genetic markers analyzed in this study.